How is the recycling sorted and reused?

-- High quality recyclates are sold for manufacturing into new products.
+- Recyclates are sold for manufacturing into new products.

 Where does it go after it has been sorted?

 The recyclable material destination changes quite regularly as it follows the market (who pays the most).
-As part of the Surrey Waste Partnership we publish the destinations of our recycling annually.
+As part of the Surrey Environment Partnership we publish the destinations of our recycling annually.

 We currently take our food waste to two sites.
 Around half the waste is taken to the Biogen Greenfinch bio-gas plant in Bedfordshire, where they use anaerobic digestion treatment.
 The other half of the food waste is taken to Bio Collectors in Mitcham, which uses similar technology.